elinkthings/BodyFatScaleSDKDemoAndroid/README.md

     }
-// Call the stopScan method to stop scanning.
-This convenience is not recommended for customers to call stopScan ();
+// Call the stopScan method to stop scanning stopScan ();
 // Call the isScanning method to see if it is scanning true: scanning; false: scanning stopped isScanning ();